“Our experience with Lawrence Tech grads has been excellent. They are extremely well prepared, energetic, and professional – really top notch.”

 George Hubbell, vice president, Hubbell, Roth & Clark, Inc.

-You will learn from dedicated faculty, all of whom have professional experience.
-Many are involved in developing engineering design codes and experimental testing standards, as well as publishing in professional journals and attracting research grants from private foundations and public entities, such as the National Science Foundation and numerous state transportation departments.
+Located at the center of the nation's #1 region for engineering, architecture, and technology, LTU is uniquely positioned to provide you the latest advanced knowledge in the field.
+Your expert professors are internationally renowned researchers with strong industry experience.
+Many are involved in developing design codes and experimental testing standards, as well as publishing in professional journals and attracting research grants from such entities as the National Science Foundation and state transportation departments.

-Your program requires 30 to 33 credit hours, depending on the option chosen, and consists of:
+Your program requires 30 - 33 credit hours, depending on the option you choose:

 |Total Credit Hours||30|